Ogbia

 The postal code of the area is 562.

-Ogbia is also the name of a subgroup of the Ijaw nation.
 The Ogbia people, speak the Ogbia language, a unique Ijaw dialect.
 The Ogbia people who inhabit the Ogbia local government of Bayelsa have close kinship and language ties with the Okoroma people of Nembe local government of Bayelsa; the Odual people of Abua/Odual local government of Rivers state as well as the Ogbogolo people of Ahoada-West in Rivers state.

 The present political headquarters of the Ogbia people, is Ogbia town; a town conceptualized and founded in 1972 by the Ogbia brotherhood.
 It also serves as the local government headquarters.